dwave-examples/ev-charger-placement/README.md

 distance between them.
 To do this, we consider all possible pairs of locations and compute the distance between them.
-Using the negative of this value as a quadratic bias on the product of the corresponding binary variables, our program will prefer locations that are far from the other new charging location.
+Using the negative of this value as a quadratic bias on the product of the corresponding binary variables, our program will prefer locations that are far apart.

 ### Build exactly two new charging stations